Mike_BioPage.png

 Partner | Washington, DC

-He also served as a Trial Attorney in the U.S. Department of Justice’s Environment and Natural Resources Division, through the Attorney General’s Honors Program.
-Mr. Schon represented the United States in affirmative and defensive litigation under an array of environmental statutes, including the Clean Water Act, CERCLA, and the Clean Air Act.
-The Division awarded him a Special Commendation for Outstanding Service for his trial and appellate work.
+Earlier in his career, Mike practiced at Baker Botts LLP and served as a Trial Attorney in the U.S. Department of Justice’s Environment and Natural Resources Division through the Attorney General’s Honors Program.
+The Division awarded him a Special Commendation for Outstanding Service.
+He clerked for Judge Patricia K. Norris of the Arizona Court of Appeals.

 Court Admissions